yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ~ Pushing new code while not being totally confident of it

 ---
+{state: center middle}
+### My advice:
-# If you don't understand it, create a test for it
+# If you don't understand the code,
+# create a test for it

 ---
 # Learn by testing
-~ Create simple tests
+~ Create simple tests about the system
     - Integration tests to find out about Magento internals
     - Tape to learn language concepts of NodeJS
+~ Create advanced tests about the functionality
+    - Functional tests to guarantee output
+    - Or call them regression tests
+    - Or whatever

 ---
+{state: center middle}
+### My advice:
 # Fix your next bug via a test

 ---
 # Fix your next bug via a test
-- Proof the bug using a test
+~ Proof the bug using a test
-    - Unit, integration, functional, end-to-end, whatever
-- Run the test so it fails
+    - Unit, integration, functional, end-to-end, whatever ~ Run the test so it fails
-- Fix the bug
+~ Fix the bug
-- Run the test so it success
+~ Run the test so it success
-- Keep running the test(s) every time again and again
+~ Keep running the test(s) every time again and again
     - So it will never fail again

 ---
+{state: center middle}
+### My advice:
+# If you start fresh, try TDD

+---
+# When you start fresh
+- Stand-alone PHP microservice
+- Stand-alone PHP classes in Magento 2
+- Separate React or Vue component

+---
-{state: main dark center middle}
+{state: center middle}
-{background-image: mm19pl/heman.jpg}
+### When writing tests
-# Your common sense is most important
+# your common sense is most important

-## when writing tests
+---
+{state: center middle}
+# Thanks
 #### slides.yireo.com/yireo/meetup-poznan-common-sense-testing